Soccer-Pochettino hoping PSG's home form will improve against Bayern | Sports-Games

 Soccer-Pochettino hoping PSG's home form will improve against Bayern

-"We will see how he feels tomorrow and he could be in the squad but I don't think he will be able to start.
-So maybe he'll be on the bench."
+Pochettino said he would not start the game and later on Monday Marquinhos was not included in the squad.
 Italy midfielder Marco Verratti is eligible following a weeklong isolation after being infected by COVID-19 while on international duty, but he is also unlikely to start.

 "In principle, it will be difficult for Marco to start while Alessandro Florenzi's situation will be assessed tomorrow," added the Argentine coach.
 Italy full back Florenzi also tested positive for COVID-19 upon his return from international duty.